mantoni/hub.js/README.md

 ```

+## API

+- `Hub()`: Constructor function.

 ## Hub API

-This implementation is highly modular. `Hub` inherits from
-[async-glob-events][]`.AsyncEmitter` and has the [glob-filter][] API mixed in.
+Inherits from [async-glob-events][]`.AsyncEmitter` and has the [glob-filter][]

-## Deduped dependency tree

-    hubjs
-    ├── async-glob-events
-    ├─┬ glob-events
-    │ └─┬ glob-store
-    │   ├─┬ glob-tree
-    │   │ └── live-tree
-    │   └── live-list
-    ├─┬ glob-filter
-    │ └── min-filter
-    ├── inherits
-    ├── listen
-    └── min-iterator
+API mixed in.

+- `emit(event, ...)`: Invokes the filter chain for the given event before
+  invoking the listeners.
+After all listeners returned, the filter callback
+  chain is invoked.
+- `removeAll([event])`: Unregisters all filters and all listeners, or all
+  filters and all listeners for the given event.
+Matching rules are not
+  applied.

 ## Development